 Trail Length: 1.5 miles round trip

-Dupont State Recreational Forest wins the title for most waterfalls near Asheville, Brevard, and Cherokee.
+Dupont State Recreational Forest in the North Carolina Mountains easily wins for most waterfalls near Asheville inside one park.
 It’s a popular place to hike and for films, based on the fact that The Hunger Games and Last of the Mohicans were shot here.

-Hooker Falls is regarded as one of this area’s best swimming holes, and it’s reachable after a short half-mile hike from the parking lot.
-A much longer 7-mile hike will take you by the other three inside the park (High Falls, Triple Falls, and Bridal Veil Falls).
+- Hooker Falls is regarded as one of this area’s best swimming holes, and it’s reachable after a short half-mile hike from the parking lot.
+The most popular hike within DuPont State Forest will take you three miles round trip to three waterfalls: Hooker Falls, Triple Falls, and High Falls.

 Trail Length: 0.2 miles round trip

-Soco Falls are two waterfalls near Cherokee that create an incredible scene.
+Soco Falls is an intersection of two waterfalls near Asheville that create an incredible scene.
 You can view them from a platform above or take a trickier scramble down to see the falls smash together.

-Sliding Rock is one the most popular waterfalls near Brevard (Asheville and Cherokee, too!).
+Sliding Rock, like its neighbor Looking Glass Falls, is one the most popular waterfalls near Asheville.
 This 60-foot smooth waterfall draws people from all over to slide down, especially in the summer.

 Tom’s Creek Falls